rylena/Bucky/README.md

 # Bucky

 Bucky is a Bluetooth-enabled keystroke injector built with an ESP32, allowing remote execution of keyboard inputs on Windows, Linux, and macOS.
 It emulates a Bluetooth keyboard, supporting commands like text input, key combinations, delays, and Ducky Script for automation.
-Ideal for security testing and automation, Bucky enables users to execute scripts wirelessly via the serial monitor.
+Ideal for security testing and automation, Bucky enables users to execute scripts wirelessly via the serial monitor. learn more here:https://rylena.github.io/Bucky/

 # Quick Start Demo